-Proposals for extensions, upgrades and/or annexes to older person's housing and specialist accommodation will be supported where:
+Proposals for extensions, upgrades and/or annexes to older persons' housing and specialist accommodation will be supported where all of the following apply:

-- vi.
-There is a demonstrable need to support the existing accommodation; and - vii.
-The design respects the character and appearance of the host building and local area and is sub-servient to the existing building; and - viii.
-The cumulative additions are not disproportionate to the original building; and - ix.
+- 6. There is a demonstrable need to support the existing accommodation. - 7.
+The design respects the character and appearance of the host building and local area and is subservient to the existing building. - 8.
+The cumulative additions are not disproportionate to the original building. - 9.
 It does not result in an unacceptable loss of privacy for existing or neighbouring residents.